Diaphragm pacing: Surgical procedure

 In the case of the Atrostim and Mark IV devices, several surgical techniques may be used.
 Surgery is typically performed by placing an electrode around the phrenic nerve, either in the neck (i.e., cervically; an older technique), or in the chest (i.e., thoracically; more modern).
 This electrode is connected to a radiofrequency receiver which is implanted just under the skin.
 An external transmitter sends radio signals to the device by an antenna that is worn over the receiver.
 For the cervical surgical technique, the phrenic nerve is approached via a small (~5 cm) incision slightly above, and midline to, the clavic.
 The phrenic nerve is then isolated under the scalenus anticus muscle.
 For the thoracic surgical technique, a small (~5 cm) incisions over the 2nd or 3rd intercostal space.
 The electrodes are placed around the phrenic nerves alongside the pericardium.
 The use of a thorascope allows for this technique to be performed in a minimally-invasive manner.

 In the case of the NeuRx device, a series of four incisions are made in the abdominal skin.
 Several tools such as a laparoscope and probe are used to find the best four locations on the diaphragm to attach four electrodes, which have connections outside the body.
 A fifth electrode is placed just under the skin in the same area.
 All these connect to the device.

+Research

+Research into the efficacy of diaphragmatic pacing (DP) for ventilatory support has had mixed results, that depend largely on the disease process of the patient population being studied.